spuckhafte/LiveRps2/README.md

 4. No scoreboard for a particular room
 5. Buggy if more than 1 rooms are made

-# All problems of the previous version was fixed in this one
+## All problems of the previous version were fixed in this one